 “Sterling and short-term rates may remain supported if markets start positioning for more positive data surprises out of the UK in coming days,” said Valentin Marinov, currency strategist at Citi.

 “Focus next week is likely to be on the August PMIs and July industrial and manufacturing production.
 More evidence of improving business sentiment and economic activity is likely to strengthen the tailwinds for sterling.”

 Sterling overnight interbank average rates were still pricing in the chance of a first rate rise in around two years’ time, unchanged from before the BoE chief’s much-awaited speech on Wednesday.

 Investors had anticipated Governor Mark Carney would try to talk down the rise in UK money market rates following a run of strong data.
-But his speech fell short of those who had geared up for a far more aggressive bid to dampen expectations of monetary tightening.
+But his speech on Wednesday fell short of those who had geared up for a far more aggressive bid to dampen expectations of monetary tightening.

 Carney earlier this month issued “forward guidance” on monetary policy, saying interest rates would stay at a record low 0.5 percent until unemployment fell to 7 percent - something he said could take three years.

-However, in light of the strong domestic data including better prospects for the jobs market, investors are not convinced it would take that long and expect the BoE may have to hike rates much earlier than it has flagged.
+However, in light of the strong domestic data including better prospects for the jobs market, investors are not convinced it would take that long and the BoE may have to hike rates much earlier than it has flagged.

 “The speech was not as dovish as had been feared, and the market continues to look past the forward guidance at the bigger picture of a rapidly improving UK growth profile.
 We still like euro/sterling lower,” Societe Generale said in a note.